underground-software/singularity/README.md

 ```
 pip install -r requirements.txt
 ```
-6. Go into `syzygy`, make the `email` directory and its subdirectories
+6. Go into `singularity`, make the `email` directory and its subdirectories
 ```
-cd ../syzygy
+cd ../singularity
 mkdir -p email/{logs,mail}
 ```
 7. Run the ssl setup script found in extenginx
-- Make sure you run it from within the syzygy directory!
+- Make sure you run it from within the singularity directory!
 - If you get the error `extenginx/create_dev_keys.sh: 2: set: Illegal_option -o pipefail`, edit the `create_dev_keys.sh` script and comment out the line `set -uexo pipefail`
 ```
 extenginx/create_dev_keys.sh